 This problem is known as a dragging clutch.
 It happens when the friction or clutch disc remains engaged or stuck, so the transmission input shaft keeps spinning even when you fully depress the clutch pedal.
-Since the input shaft is still spinning, trying to shift gears, specially into reverse, will cause them to clash or grind.
+Since the input shaft is still spinning, trying to shift gears, especially into reverse, will cause them to clash or grind.

 - This grinding may point to any number of problems: problems with the pressure plate, throw-out bearing, or release mechanism.
 On a mechanical release system, the cable may be broken, frozen, overstretched, or in need of adjustment (consult your vehicle repair manual).
 On a hydraulic-type system, grinding may indicate problems with the clutch master cylinder (low fluid, or air in the system or the internal cylinder mechanism).

 - Another possibility you want to look into is the clutch pedal assembly.
-The pedal may have too much free travel and will need adjustment (consult your vehicle repair manual).
+The pedal may have too much free travel and will need an adjustment (consult your vehicle repair manual).

 1. My Clutch Chatters When I Accelerate

 This clutch problem makes the pedal vibrate or, if the problem is severe enough, makes the car jerk during acceleration.
 The vibration comes from the clutch disc intermittently losing its grip on the flywheel.